ncatlab/nlab-content/pages/1/0/0/0/1/content.md

 ## Contributing to the $n$Lab
  {#Contributing}

 If after looking around for a while you feel like contributing yourself, you are very welcome to do so!
-See [below](#SoftwareRequirements) for more on how to actually edit, as well as the [[HowTo]].
+See [below](#SoftwareRequirements) for more on how to actually edit, as well as the [[HowTo]] and [[writing in the nLab]].

 If you make any edits to the nLab, please follow the guidelines for announcing your changes at the [nForum](https://nforum.ncatlab.org) given [above](#Discussion).
 If you are unsure whether what you would like to contribute is appropriate, please ask at the nForum before making the edit.